bruderstein/PythonScript/docs/source/notepad.rst

 .. method:: notepad.setStatusBar(statusBarSection, text)

    Sets the status bar text.
 For statusBarSection, use one of the :class:`STATUSBARSECTION` constants.

+.. method:: notepad.setUntitledName([bufferID])

+   Sets a new name for an unnamed tab.
+If no bufferID is specified, the current tab is assumed

 .. method:: notepad.showDocSwitcher(boolean)